How to complain about a recruitment agency in the UK (2026): worker and employer guide

 Understanding your rights as an agency worker

-As an agency worker in the UK, you possess a powerful arsenal of rights designed to protect you from day one of your assignment.
-These rights include:
+As an agency worker in the UK in 2026, you have a robust set of rights from day one of your assignment.
+These include:

-• A minimum of 5.6 weeks’ paid holiday per year.
+• A minimum of 5.6 weeks’ paid statutory holiday per year, pro-rated for the hours worked.

-• The right to be informed about relevant permanent vacancies in the hiring organisation.
+• The right to be informed of permanent vacancies at the hiring organisation.

 Good to know:

-After 12 continuous weeks in the same role, you gain the right to equal pay and basic working conditions as permanent employees.
+After 12 continuous calendar weeks in the same role with the same hirer, you gain the right under the Agency Workers Regulations 2010 to equal pay and basic working conditions (working time, rest breaks, paid leave) as a comparable direct employee.

 Understanding employer rights when dealing with a recruitment agency